libraz/fast-yaml/README.md

 A YAML parser with js-yaml API compatibility, powered by Rust and WebAssembly.

+Originally codenamed "fast" with the ambition of outpacing the JS implementation, the first real-world benchmarks revealed the bittersweet twist: it's actually slower than js-yaml.

+Given that result, the package never made it to npm—think of this repository as a reference impl or playground rather than something to install from the registry.

 ## Overview

 fast-yaml is a library that wraps the Rust YAML parser (yaml-rust2) in WebAssembly and distributes it via npm, providing a drop-in replacement for js-yaml.